Admas University College–Addis Ababa: Overview

 The Admas University is accredited by Regional Educational Bureaus, Higher Education Relevance and Quality Agency (HERQA), and the Federal Ministry of Education of Ethiopia.
 It offers both on-campus education and distance learning in various programs.
 These courses are in turn offered at a number of levels: certificate, diploma and degree.

 The University has also started many e-Learning programs to develop the Ethiopian Higher Educational System.
-To reach these goals, it is currently working in partnership with internationally renowned institutions, such as Cisco and the University of Lübeck in Germany.
+To reach these goals, it is currently working in partnership with institutions such as Cisco and the University of Lübeck in Germany.

-Admas has additional branches in Hargeisa and Garowe, situated in the autonomous Somaliland and Puntland regions of Somalia, respectively.
+Admas has additional branches in Hargeisa and Garowe, situated in the Republic of Somaliland and the autonomous Puntland region of Somalia, respectively.